logo

 How to Become a Radiology Technologist in Montana

 Montana requires radiologic technologists in the state to obtain a license from the Board.
-The Board requires all rad techs to become certified by the ARRT before applying for a license.
+Rad techs must be certified by the ARRT before applying for a license.
 Rad techs seeking licensure in Montana must complete the steps listed below to receive and maintain their license.

 2. Apply for and pass the ARRT certification exam.
-Candidates must apply for and pass the ARRT radiography exam to qualify for a Radiologic Technologist license.
+Candidates must apply for and pass the ARRT radiography exam.
 The exam requires a score of 75 or better to pass.

 3. Apply for a license.
 Certified radiologic technologists must submit an application for licensure to the Board along with proof of certification and any applicable fees or documents.

 4. Complete continuing education and renew your license.
 Montana requires rad techs to renew their licenses annually and complete 12 hours of continuing education (CE) every year.
-The Board will accept proof of current ARRT registration as evidence of completed CE.
+The Board will accept proof of current ARRT registration as evidence of completed CE, as the ARRT requires 24 hours of continuing education for each two-year registration renewal period.

 The Board also issues a Limited Permit X-Ray (LMXO) license.
 The LMXO is for limited scope x-ray operators, who may only x-ray designated parts of the body while under direct supervision.
 Prospective LXMOs must complete at least 104 hours in an approved radiography education program and pass the ARRT Limited Scope of Practice in Radiography exam in order to qualify for a license.
 Qualified candidates must submit an LXMO application to the Board to take the ARRT exam.
 Once the exam has been passed, approved applicants will be issued a license.